REBALANCE-Finance/chainlink-automation/README.md

 ## How to use

 Every Vault should have its own instance of RebalanceStrategy.
-RebalancerManager is one for all Vaults.
+VaultManager is one for all Vaults.

-1. Make sure you've set the right Vault and RebalancerManager in `.env`.
+1. Make sure you've set the right Vault and VaultManager in `.env`.
 Load environment variables:

     `source .env`